"If you're in it for the money, do local weddings!"

 No, in fact I changed the whole structure of the piece after seeing the photographs.
 I had started the edit with the welcome dinner scene which included the time-lapse of the party on the rooftop bar.
 But I was moved by the story telling in the photographs and the way that the scene setting of the immediate surrounds of Hacienda Temozon worked much better than the tack I had taken with the night time scene.
 So, I switched the first act around to include this rustic (very Mexican) imagery along with a local Yucatan poem read in Spanish by the father of the bride.

 What was your post-production process like?
 What software?
 Colour grading?
 Music?

 I use FCPX with Filmconvert.
 Like I said I get the image 99% there in camera and just balance things in post.
 When shooting 'baked in' profiles you need to nail exposure on the day and be prepared to tone some of the shots back in post to balance things out - in terms of exposure and saturation.

-For this piece, I used a stock library track for an Echelon Effect track called Visitors on The Bow Wave.
+For this piece, I used a stock library track for an Echelon Effect track called Visitors on The Bow Wave (check out Filmstro's library of royalty free music).
 I felt the haunting feel of the music reflected the slightly eerie beauty of this rustic converted factory and the way it nestles in the thick of the jungle in the middle of nowhere.
 But it didn't quite sound Mexican enough so I blended in a sample from a flamenco guitar arpeggio.